MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-halallocatehardwarecounters.md

 ### -param CounterSetHandle [out]

 A pointer to a location into which the routine writes a handle to the allocated counter resources.
 To release these resources later, the caller must pass this handle to the <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-halfreehardwarecounters">HalFreeHardwareCounters</a> routine.
-If the requested counter resources are unavailable, [**HalAllocateHardwareCounters**](nf-ntddk-halallocatehardwarecounters.md) sets *<i>CounterSetHandle</i> = <b>NULL</b> and returns STATUS_INSUFFICIENT_RESOURCES.
+If the requested counter resources are unavailable, [**HalAllocateHardwareCounters**](nf-ntddk-halallocatehardwarecounters.md) sets **CounterSetHandle* = <b>NULL</b> and returns STATUS_INSUFFICIENT_RESOURCES.

 ## -returns